What Every Investor Should Know About DeFi Coins And Tokens

 Aave is a non-custodial open-source protocol that allows users to earn interest on deposits and borrow crypto-based assets.

-It is built on Ethereum but uses a smart contract method to allow assets management through a distributed network of computers that run its software.
+It is built on Ethereum but uses a contracts method to allow assets management through a distributed network of computers that run its software.
 This way, users only have to trust the code, not any central authority or organization.

 4. Compound (COMP)